-Prior to 2014, the availability cost was calculated for peak and off-peak periods by comparing Synergy's total generation costs and generation quantities, with and without providing SR. This approach changed last year because Load Rejection Reserve (LRR), which is a reserve lower service accommodating the sudden disconnection of large loads, was also included in the modelling of the SWIS, and this meant that the cost impact of including LRR had to be separated from the cost of providing SR. LRR constraints were introduced to the Jacobs WEM model in mid- 2014 when modelling LRR costs for System Management.
-To maximise the model accuracy it was decided to continue to use these enhancements in both last year's study and this year's study.
+Prior to 2014, the availability cost was calculated for peak and off-peak periods by comparing Synergy's total generation costs and generation quantities, with and without providing SR. This approach changed in 2014 because Load Rejection Reserve (LRR), which is a reserve lower service accommodating the sudden disconnection of large loads, was also included in the modelling of the SWIS, and this meant that the cost impact of including LRR had to be separated from the cost of providing SR. LRR constraints were introduced to the Jacobs WEM model in mid- 2014 when modelling LRR costs for System Management.
+To maximise the model accuracy it was decided to continue to use these enhancements in all studies from 2014 onwards, including this year's study.
 The methodology for separating Synergy's cost of providing LRR from its cost of providing SR is given below.

-The formula for calculating the availability cost for providing a set of reserve service(s), x, is as follows:
+The formula for calculating the availability cost for providing a reserve service is as follows:

-Availability cost $(x) = GenCost_Res(x) - GenCost_NRP(x) + (GenQ_NRP(x) - GenQ_Res(x))SMP(x)$ where:
+Availability cost = GenCost_Res - GenCost_NRP + (GenQ_NRP - GenQ_Res)SMP where:

-$GenCost_Res(x) = Synergy's total generation costs, including start-up costs, with reserve provision for the set of reserve service(s) <math>x$
+GenCost Res = Synergy's total generation costs, including start-up costs, with reserve provision provision apart from LFAS1

-GenCost_NRP(x) = Synergy's total generation costs, including start-up costs, without any reserve provision for the set of reserve service(s) x apart from LFAS3 service(s) x apart from LFAS
+GenCost_NRP = Synergy's total generation costs, including start-up costs, without any reserve

-$GenQ_Res(x)$ = Synergy's total generation volume, with reserve provision for the set of reserve service(s) x
+GenQ_Res = Synergy's total generation volume, with reserve provision

-$GenQ_NRP(x)$ = Synergy's total generation volume, without any reserve provision for the set of reserve
+GenQ NRP = Synergy's total generation volume, without any reserve provision apart from LFAS

-SMP(x) = system marginal price with reserve provision for the set of reserve service(s) x
+SMP = system marginal price with reserve provision